nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

    --}}
    ![simple-worfklow-step2.png](nx_asset://86cb738b-95b7-45a4-8a50-166a75b4aa3b ?w=650,border=true)
    You should see a information banner indicating a workflow as been triggered.
 As a workflow initiator, you can **View the Workflow graph** or **Abandon** it.
-8. Log out and log in as `Jack`.
-You should see a new task in your dashboard as well as a notification on the workflow task menu.
+8. Log in as `Jack`: there's a new task in your dashboard as well as a notification on the workflow task menu.
    {{!--     ### nx_asset ###
        path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Simple Workflow Example/simple-worfklow-step3.png
        name: simple-worfklow-step3.png